TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/1_unit/02_lesson/lesson.md

 * What was the difference between the two inputs?
 * Strings can be combined using `+`.
 * What do you think the error message means?
-* You can’t combine different types!
+* You can't combine different types!
 * Now, give students time to work on section 4

 #### Discussion Section 4